ivanizag/iz-cpm/README.md

 # iz-cpm
 Work in process

 CP/M Emulation.
 Emulation of the CP/M services on top of the host OS.
-Z80 CP/M binaries work directly with the host os FS.
+Z80 CP/M binaries work directly with the host operating system file system.

+Uses the [iz80](https://github.com/ivanizag/iz80) library for Z80 emulation.

 ## Commands